zozzlethena/docs/pages/security.md

 !

-Velocimeter has NOT gone through any form of audit or code review but rather adopts the following from the Velodrome security procedures.
+Velocimeter has NOT gone through any form of audit but rather adopts some from the Velodrome security procedures.
 The following point of code was changed.
- - **Removal of Internal Fees** Because the fees are now directed as external bribes, the need for many contracts became redundant, ie pairFees.sol, internalBribe.sol
+ - **Removal of Internal Fees** The fees are now directed as external bribes so the need for many contracts became redundant, ie pairFees.sol, internalBribe.sol

 ### VELODROME Security Procedures